3manuel0/3bs_Downloader/README.md

 # About

-3bs_Downloader is a public BigBlueButton videos downloader.
-I created it to help me download school presentations (classes) so I can watch them later, as they are not always available after some time.
+3bs_Downloader creates a video using public links from BigBlueButton presentations.
+This tool helps you download and save school presentations and classes, making them accessible for later viewing.

 # Project Setup & Usage